abertschi/arquillian-extension-aspectj/README.md

 ## Arquillian test

-For more examples, see the [sample project](example/src/test/java/ch/abertschi/aspectj) and the [test classes](src/test/java/ch/abertschi/arquillian).
+For more examples, take a look at the [sample project](example/src/test/java/ch/abertschi/aspectj) and [test classes](src/test/java/ch/abertschi/arquillian).

 ```java